awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-clustercapacityproviderassociations.md

 The `AWS::ECS::ClusterCapacityProviderAssociations` resource associates one or more capacity providers and a default capacity provider strategy with a cluster\.

+**Note**
+It is recommended that you make sure your `AWS::ECS::Service` resources have an explicit dependency (using `DependsOn`) to the `AWS::ECS::ClusterCapacityProviderAssociations` resource.
+This is to ensure that the Capacity Provider(s) is/are attached to the Cluster and the Default Capacity Provider Strategy is defined before the service is created.

 ## Syntax<a name="aws-resource-ecs-clustercapacityproviderassociations-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: